 (A) Administrator.
 The Zoning Administrator of the city is designated as the employee of the city who is authorized to approve, on behalf of the city, further subdivision of existing lots and blocks whenever all required public improvements have been installed, no new dedication of public rights-of-way is involved, and such subdivision compiles with the existing ordinance requirements concerning minimum areas and dimensions of such lots and blocks, if the following conditions are met:

-(1) The tract of land has not been previously subdivided twice as an administrative subdivision or a lot that has been previously split twice under the lot split procedures in the 1979 subdivision regulations, Ord.
+(1) The tract of land has not been previously subdivided as an administrative subdivision or a lot that has been previously split under the lot split procedures in the 1979 subdivision regulations, Ord.
 947;

 (2) The subdivision does not involve the dedication of full-width streets;